-In addition, the Ri_b profile can aid in Z{ABL} identification (Zhang et al., 2014).
-Ri_b is an approximation of the ratio between buoyantly produced (from thermals) or suppressed (from static stability) turbulence, and mechanically produced turbulence (from wind shear; Sivaraman et al., 2013).
-Therefore, Ri_b can help to identify the top of the ABL under the assumption that turbulence ceases above the ABL (Stull, 1988).
-In the limit of layer thickness becoming small, Ri_b can be compared to a critical value of ~0.25 (Stull, 1988), with Ri_b below the critical value indicating an atmosphere that is likely to become or remain turbulent, and Ri_b above the critical value indicating that an already laminar layer will not become turbulent, as static stability is strong enough to suppress mechanically generated turbulence.
-However, Ri_b does not always assume a small layer thickness, so a critical value is not well defined for Ri_b.
-Thus, for Ri_b near the critical value, there is uncertainty in the likelihood of turbulence (AMS Glossary of Meteorology).
-However, since we calculate the profile of Ri_b over layers with a consistent thickness of 30 m, we can assume that the threshold for the likelihood of turbulence should at least be consistent throughout the profile.
-Additionally, since 30 m is a somewhat shallow thickness, there is less uncertainty in the likelihood of turbulence for Ri_b near the critical value of 0.25 than if we calculated Ri_b over an ever-increasing distance as we progress upward from the surface, when always using the ground as a reference level.
+In addition, the Rib profile can aid in $Z{ABL}$ identification (Zhang et al., 2014).
+Rib is an approximation of the ratio between buoyantly produced (from thermals) or suppressed (from static stability) turbulence and mechanically produced turbulence (from wind shear; Sivaraman et al., 2013).
+Therefore, Rib can help to identify the top of the ABL under the assumption that turbulence ceases above the ABL (Stull, 1988).
+In the limit of layer thickness becoming small, Rib can be compared to a critical value of ~0.25 (Stull, 1988), with Rib below the critical value indicating an atmosphere that is likely to become or remain turbulent and Rib above the critical value indicating that an already laminar layer will not become turbulent, as static stability is strong enough to suppress mechanically generated turbulence.
+However, $Ri_b$ does not always assume a small layer thickness, and thus a critical value is not well defined for $Ri_b$ .
+Thus, for $Ri_b$ near the critical value, there is uncertainty in the likelihood of turbulence (American Meteorological Society, 2012).
+However, since we calculate the profile of $Ri_b$ over layers with a consistent thickness of 30 m, we can assume that the threshold for the likelihood of turbulence should at least be consistent throughout the profile.
+Additionally, since 30 m is a somewhat shallow thickness, there is less uncertainty in the likelihood of 0.25 than if we calculated $Ri_b$ over an ever-increasing distance as we progress upward from the surface when always using the ground as a reference level.

-Different studies have found the appropriate critical Richardson number to range from as low as 0.15 to as high as 7.2 in coarse resolution models (Dai et al., 2014), but across the board, lower Ri_b is expected in the ABL, and higher Ri_b is expected above the ABL (Seibert et al., 2000).
-This increase in Ri_b above the ABL is in large part due to the decrease in wind shear.
-By examining Ri_b profiles for the DH2 flights, this transition from low values (near zero) to high values (with an increase of a few digits above the lower altitude values) can aid in identifying the top of the ABL.
+Different studies have found the appropriate critical Richardson number to range from as low as 0.15 to as high as 7.2 in coarse-resolution models (Dai et al., 2014), but across the board, lower $Ri_b$ is expected in the ABL, and higher $Ri_b$ is expected above the ABL (Seibert et al., 2000).
+This increase in $Ri_b$ above the ABL is in large part due to the decrease in wind shear.
+By examining $Ri_b$ profiles for the DH2 flights, this transition from low values (near zero) to high values (with an increase of a few digits above the Iower altitude values) can aid in identifying the top of the ABL.

-Table 3 below outlines the subjective criteria applied to determine Z{ABL} depending on stability regime, which are separated depending on how many kinks there are in the θ_v profile that might indicate the entrainment zone.
-The term 'kink' refers to a dramatic shift in slope (i.e., drastic change in vertical gradient).
-The primary methods applied to determine Z{ABL} are those in which there are either one or two θ_v kinks, where we rely most heavily on the θ_v profile, and secondarily on the humidity and Ri_b profiles.
-For SBL cases, the humidity profiles often provide more insight than the Ri_b profile in identifying Z{ABL}.
-In only a few especially difficult cases, we relied primarily on the Ri_b profiles.
+Table 3 outlines the subjective criteria applied to determine $Z{ABL}$ depending on stability regime, which are separated depending on how many kinks there are in the $\theta_v$ profile that might indicate the entrainment zone.
+The term "kink" refers to a dramatic shift in slope (i.e., drastic change in vertical gradient).
+The primary methods applied to determine $Z{ABL}$ are those in which there are either one or two $\theta_v$ kinks, where we rely most heavily on the $\theta_v$ profile, and secondarily on the humidity and Rib profiles.
+For SBL cases, the humidity profiles often provide more insight than the Rib profile in identifying $Z{ABL}$ .
+In only a few especially difficult cases, we relied primarily on the Rib profiles.
+Figure 2 shows some examples of the subjective method applied.